ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 One time when I was like 19 and back home from college and she was 23 and after her first year of law school I think, the parents were away.
 I spent the night at a friend's house, and told her I wouldn't be back til tomorrow because we were drinking.

 We had put an ounce of weed in a bottle of everclear and let it sit for a week.
 It seemed better to not drive home.
+I didn't tell my sister about that, I'm not sure it would have helped.

-She warned that the parents wouldn't want that, and when they came home two days later, she tried to "rat me out" and see if htey'd yell at me.
+She warned that the parents wouldn't want that and I of course ignored her.
+When my parents came home two days later, my sister tried to "rat me out" and see if htey'd yell at me.

 They were confused and didn't care.
 I yelled at her a bit for that, and I regret some of the words I said.